BTT-Snowflake-1C/AI-Studio-SnowflakeTeam1C/README.md

 ### 📊 Data Exploration
-- Explored raw and engineered datasets directly from Snowflake
+- Explored raw and cleaned datasets directly from Snowflake
 - Analyzed distributions, missing values, and county-level variation
 - Identified patterns linking vulnerability, heat risk, and hospital access
-- Used visual, interpretable EDA to support non-technical decision-makers
+	- Conducted single variable exploration as well as multi-variable exploration for all counties

 - Visualizations: The goal is to explore the data and see if there are any counties with preliminary concerns for SVI or hospital access.